odinuv/web/en/apv/articles/javascript/index.md

 window.anything = "can be used as global variable";
 console.log(anything);
 {% endhighlight %}

+Be careful with names of global variables -- you can easily overwrite some predefined global variables like `console`, `screen` (information about screen size), `document` (the DOM), `history` (window history), `location` (current URL in address bar)...
+Some more information about current browser can be found in `widnow.navigator` property.

 Following example nicely demonstrates that JavaScript scans for `var` declarations and moves them to top.
 You would expect to output `document` object on first line but JavaScript outputs `undefined` because the variable has not